Qualcomm tumbles after signalling more pain from smartphone slump

-The drop was set to erase about $13 billion from the company's market value, based on the premarket share price of $117.7.
-The stock has risen 19% this year, but has underperformed the broader chip industry .SOX on worries about smartphone demand.
+The drop was set to erase about $14 billion from Qualcomm's market value.
+The stock has risen 19% this year, but underperformed the broader chip industry .SOX on worries about smartphone demand.

 "Qualcomm's results and guidance largely were unimpressive as the company is mired and pressured in handset units and global excess inventory at its customers," Piper Sandler analysts wrote in a note.